git-ecosystem/git-credential-manager/docs/netconfig.md

 you are using such tools please consult their documentation for trusting the proxy root certificates.

+---

+## Unsafe Remote URLs

+If you are using a remote URL that is not considered safe, such as unencrypted HTTP (remote URLs that start with `http://`), host providers may prevent you from authenticating with your credentials.

+In this case, you should consider using a HTTPS (starting with `https://`) remote URL to ensure your credentials are transmitted securely.

+If you accept the risks associated with using an unsafe remote URL, you can configure GCM to allow the use of unsafe remote URLS by setting the environment variable [`GCM_ALLOW_UNSAFE_REMOTES`][unsafe-envar], or by using the Git configuration option [`credential.allowUnsafeRemotes`][unsafe-config] to `true`.

 [environment]: environment.md
 [configuration]: configuration.md
 [git-http-proxy]: https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpproxy